RasaHQ/tool-vs-process-calling/README.md

 This repository contains the demo showcased during the hack session - "Building Fast & Accurate Conversational Agents: Beyond Function Calling"

+**Please note that none of the conversational agents given in the repository are meant to be production-ready agents but are only meant to convey an idea of how process calling is a better abstraction than tool calling if you are building customer facing conversational agents**

 ## Setting up the repository

 1. Once you have cloned the repository, create a new virtual environment with conda (anaconda / miniconda) -